 What Is Event Technology?

 Event Technology refers to the use of technology, whether hardware or software, in a live event.
 Technology can be used during events to facilitate event planning processes, engage attendees, provide ROI analytics for sponsors and increase security for the community hosting the event.

-Event technology can be used during the whole planning of the event, including the facilitation of core activities such as registration and marketing.
+Event technology can be used during the whole event planning process, including the facilitation of core activities such as registration and marketing.
 Recently event technology has gained prominence to engage attendees during the event and facilitate attendee-to-attendee and attendee-to-performer interaction.